“Music Isn’t About Numbers”: Jaywon Calls Out Young Singers Undermining Predecessors

 Nigerian singer Jaywon has spoken out on social media, criticising younger artists who believe that success in music is measured only by numbers.

-In a post shared on Instagram amid the ongoing clash between Seun Kuti and Wizkid, the singer explained that many upcoming singers assume that high streaming figures, strong publicity campaigns and financial influence automatically make them superior.
+In a post shared on Instagram amid the ongoing clash between Seun Kuti and Wizkid, the singer explained that many upcoming artists assume that high streaming figures, strong publicity campaigns and financial influence automatically make them superior.

 Source: Instagram